tonyklapatch/tonyklapatch.github.io/about.md

 *2018 - Present*\
 **Web Developer - Famous Smoke Shop : Easton, PA**\
 Worked on developing an all-new multi-store Magento 2 platform with extensive custom modules to adapt to the business requirements of a restricted industry.
+Implemented a retail point of sale system integrating with NetSuite ERP.

 *2015 - Present (Part Time)*\
 **Web Developer - Pocono Sew & Vac : Stroudsburg, PA**\
-Designed and developed a new public website SEO first using PHP with MODX on the backend as well as DigitalOcean and AWS for hosting leading to better engagement and sales.
+Designed and developed a new SEO first website using PHP with MODX on the backend as well as DigitalOcean and AWS for hosting, leading to better engagement and sales.
 Designed a new internal database program using Electron and Vue.js to track parts and customers.
 Released and maintained publicly available eCommerce extensions on the MODX platform.

 ## Volunteering

+*2025 - Present*\
+**Easton Main Street Initiative - Chair of the Easton Design Committee : Easton, PA**

 *2023 - Present*\
 **Forks Township Planning Commissioner : Forks Township, PA**

-*2022 - Present*\
+*2022 - 2025*\
 **City of Easton Environmental Advisory Council Advisory Member : Easton, PA**\
 Helped with coordinating community volunteer and sustainability projects within the city.
 Reviewed local municipal planning and ordinances to assist in achieving the City's Climate Action Plan.
 Recorded meeting minutes and published to the City website.